GPT-5.5 vs Claude Opus 4.7 vs Gemini 3.1 Pro: Which SOTA Model Wins in 2026?

 Pricing & Value: The True Cost of Intelligence

-On per-token economics alone, Gemini wins by 2-5x depending on workload.
-Pair that with its 2M token context and Gemini becomes the clear winner for high-volume, document-heavy applications.
-Processing 1 million tokens costs pennies on Gemini vs. dollars on Claude.
+On pure per-token economics, Gemini wins by two to five times depending on the workload.
+Combined with its 2M token context window, Gemini becomes the clear choice for high-volume, document-heavy applications.
+Processing one million tokens costs a fraction of a dollar on Gemini compared to several dollars on Claude or GPT-5.5.
+For enterprises optimising AI infrastructure costs, reach out to Naraway to get the right architecture in place.

 Which Model Should You Use?
 A Decision Framework